wmluke/pipes/readme.md

 Pipes is heavily inspired by [Connect](http://www.senchalabs.org/connect) and [Express](http://expressjs.com) for node.
 Specifically, these node middleware frameworks allow developers to create robust web applications by composing simple and lightweight middleware.
 Hopefully, Pipes can leverage Java's fancy new Lambda support to bring this same spirit to Java.

-Under the hood, Pipes uses [Jetty](http://www.eclipse.org/jetty).
+Under the hood, Pipes runs in either embedded [Jetty](http://www.eclipse.org/jetty) or [Netty](http://netty.io).

 ## Install